Yolwoocle/birds_with_guns/README.md

 All other files are either older versions or temporary test files we didn't delete.

 You can also find all the executables, but I have no idea which one corresponds to the version actually used on itch.io.
 If in doubt, just export it yourself.
-You can pirate my game, I genuinely don't give a fuck.
+Do whatever the fuck want with it.
 If you want to do cool stuff with it, it's even encouraged!!

 ---